splashkit/the-programmers-field-guide/src/content/docs/book/part-1-instructions/1-sequence/5-reference/11-0-procedures-to-use.md

 The above image helps show the components of a procedure declaration.
 The key parts are:

 - The *name* of the procedure.
 Remember, to call the procedure you use its name.
-- The variables and types of any *arguments* you will need to pass when you call the procedure.
-These will be listed as variables after the procedure name in parentheses.
+- The names and types of any *arguments* you will need to pass when you call the procedure.
+These will be listed after the procedure name in parentheses.
 - You can also see the type of data that is returned (where `void` means none).

 The following code snippets show example procedure declarations.